 - Unique: Most people expect pumpkin pie during the autumn season, but this pumpkin cake is such a tasty way to switch it up.
 It’s like lava cake meets pumpkin pie!

 - Healthier dessert option: Isn’t it nice when your dessert is decadent and nutritious too?
-This pumpkin cake contains 3 grams of fibre per serving and at 12 grams of sugar per serving, is lower in sugar than your typical dessert.
+This pumpkin applesauce cake contains 3 grams of fibre per serving and at 12 grams of sugar per serving, is lower in sugar than your typical dessert.
 Not to mention, it’s vegan as well, so suitable for those who prefer a plant-based option.

 Ingredient Notes